codenjoyme/8080-emulator/readme.md

 From site: [https://github.com/Arlorean/Jasper](https://github.com/Arlorean/Jasper)

-A friend of mine originally wrote this emulator in 68000 assembler in order to play [Steve Davies Snooker](http://www.worldofspectrum.org/infoseekid.cgi?id=0004896) on his Atari ST back in 1988.
+A friend of mine originally wrote this emulator in `68000` assembler in order to play [Steve Davies Snooker](http://www.worldofspectrum.org/infoseekid.cgi?id=0004896) on his `Atari ST` back in `1988`.
-He then ported it to 'C'.
-At this point I was keen to play [Match Day](http://torinak.com/qaop#!matchday) with two players, each on their own Sun Sparcstation 1 that we used at University at the time in 1991.
-This was done using X-Windows windows on different displays while running the emulator as a server process updating the independent X-Displays.
+He then ported it to `C`.
+At this point I was keen to play [Match Day](http://torinak.com/qaop#!matchday) with two players, each on their own `Sun Sparcstation` 1 that we used at `University` at the time in `1991`.
+This was done using `X-Windows` windows on different displays while running the emulator as a server process updating the independent `X-Displays`.

-Time then passed until Sun released their first version of Java in 1996 and I was hooked.
-I instantly started porting the 'C' code to Java and created an applet that could eventually run in a browser, if they were ever supported.
+Time then passed until `Sun` released their first version of `Java` in `1996` and I was hooked.
+I instantly started porting the `C` code to `Java` and created an applet that could eventually run in a browser, if they were ever supported.
 Competition is a great thing.
-In 1997 Netscape and Internet Explorer both released browsers with Java applet support baked in.
-I took a week vacation and got the emulator up and running and it was slow as anything, unplayable on the 133Mhz Pentium that I had at the time.
+In `1997` `Netscape` and `Internet Explorer` both released browsers with `Java` applet support baked in.
+I took a week vacation and got the emulator up and running and it was slow as anything, unplayable on the `133Mhz Pentium` that I had at the time.
-Shortly afterwards though the JIT compilers arrived and suddenly the applet ran in real-time (most of the time) and we decided to release it and put up a webpage.
+Shortly afterwards though the `JIT compilers` arrived and suddenly the applet ran in real-time (most of the time) and we decided to release it and put up a webpage.
-I tried contacting the orignal firms that wrote some of the games to ask if they were OK with us putting up a snapshot of their game on our site for people to play.
-Contacting companies that wrote software in the 1982-1986 timeframe was VERY hard.
+I tried contacting the original firms that wrote some of the games to ask if they were OK with us putting up a snapshot of their game on our site for people to play.
+Contacting companies that wrote software in the `1982-1986` timeframe was `VERY` hard.
 We got some OKs but many just ignored us.
 In the end we put up a selection of games and waited to see what would happen.

-Surprisingly we were contacted by Sun Microsystem's lawyers with a cease and desist letter because we called in "Java ZX Spectrum Emulator"!
+Surprisingly we were contacted by `Sun Microsystem's` lawyers with a cease and desist letter because we called in `Java ZX Spectrum Emulator`!
-Of all the companies I thought would complain, I didn't expect Sun to be one of them as they were trying to promote Java heavily at the time.
+Of all the companies I thought would complain, I didn't expect `Sun` to be one of them as they were trying to promote `Java` heavily at the time.
-We had to change the name to Jasper (JAva SPectrum EmulatoR).
+We had to change the name to `Jasper` (`JAva SPectrum EmulatoR`).

-The original browser applet APIs didn't really have support for sound in the way we needed it to emulate the ZX Specturm audio correctly so we never managed to get sound support in there.
+The original browser applet APIs didn't really have support for sound in the way we needed it to emulate the `ZX Specturm` audio correctly so we never managed to get sound support in there.

 Some other kind users have also [uploaded the source code](https://github.com/begoon/jasper)